The Art of Losing (The Anchoress album)

-The Art of Losing is the second studio album by Welsh musician The Anchoress (birth name Catherine Anne Davies).
+The Art of Losing is the second studio album by Welsh musician The Anchoress.
 It was released on 12 March 2021 by Kscope.
 Written and produced by Davies, the record has a dark alt-pop sound.
 Lyrically, it draws from grief, fury, and Davies's personal experiences.
 Upon release, the album was met with critical acclaim, with praise towards Davies's storytelling.

 Background and release

 The Art of Losing derives its title from American poet Elizabeth Bishop's (pictured in 1934) poem "One Art".

 The Art of Losing follows Davies's 2020 collaboration project In Memory of My Feelings with Bernard Butler, that was written and recorded over 15 days.
 It also marks her first full-length release since her 2016 debut album, Confessions of a Romance Novelist.
 According to Davies, The Art of Losing was inspired by the works of musicians, such as Scott Walker, David Bowie, and the Manic Street Preachers.
 It was written and produced by Davies, and features a guest appearance by frequent collaborator James Dean Bradfield of Manic Street Preachers.
 The album derives its title from the opening line of American poet Elizabeth Bishop's poem "One Art" (1976) – "The art of losing isn't hard to master".
 The album incorporates a dark alt-pop production.
 The production features pianos, cellos, synthesizers, and drums.
 Lyrically, the concept album is about the "sensation of loss".
 It explores themes of grief, fury, trauma, and the singer's personal experiences.

 [...]
 There's actually something really joyous about listening to dark records.
 The challenge, in taking on a subject that naturally lends itself to downtempo, introspective ballads, was forcing myself to do something much more experimental, musically.